Every spring, we are asked how to clean decking.

-While a patio is one of the most popular and easy to maintain solutions, another option which is growing in popularity is decking – both composite and wood decking, which each require their own unique methods of cleaning for a safe, optimum finish.
+While a patio is one of the most popular and easy to maintain solutions, another option growing in popularity is decking – both composite and wood decking.
+Each requires its own unique methods of cleaning for a safe, optimum finish.

 A great alternative to natural wood, composite is steadily growing more popular with those looking for low maintenance outdoor groundwork solutions – so before you get started on your cleaning process, it is important to note exactly what your decking is made from and whether it is composite or natural wood.

 Why is it important to keep decking clean?

 The aesthetic appearance, of course, plays a large part in the reasoning behind keeping your decking clean – however, it is not the only advantage to a clear and clean surface.

 For one thing, an unclean surface can quickly create a slip or trip hazard if you do not keep on top of regular maintenance.

 Similarly, if you don’t clean and treat your decking regularly, you may find that the weather starts to wear away at the decking panels and cause them to become weakened and more susceptible to breaking or splintering.